sabin2000pro/electricHouseholds/README.md

 10. The Web application must allocate an assigned number of virtual credits for households to use based on how much they have invested.
-The administrator can allocate virtual credits to households by configuring bid settings
+The administrator can allocate virtual credits to households by configuring bid settings.

+11. Web application must have unit test cases to test the back-end APIs using Jest.

+12. The Web application must have fully functioned End-To-End tests that tests the front-end features using a testing framework called Cypress.

+13. The Web application must allow the users to view the bids placed for timeslots.

+14. The Web application must prevent against XSS attacks using a package called xss-clean.